-- Progress: Over 180 households received over $121,000* in food, clothing, furnishings and holiday gifts. (*ACCESS received a generous donation of clothing and sporting goods from SportsFan.)
+- Progress: Households received over $28,000 in food, clothing, furnishings and holiday gifts.

 - ACCESS will receive $20,000 in contributed volunteer hours.

-- Twelve percent (12.2%) reported sleeping in a shelter facility during the night of the survey.
+- 249 people reported sleeping in an emergency shelter facility during the night of the survey.
 There are no emergency beds available for single homeless people in Adams County except through the Adams County Cold Weather Care program, which provides emergency shelter in winter months.